Genetics and Immune Disorders

 Symptoms of an immune disorder include:

-Frequent infections that are worse than they are for most people.
+Frequent, severe infections.
 For example, someone with a primary immune deficiency may have:

-Eight or more ear infections in a year
+Many ear infections in a year

 Difficulty fighting infections or infections that last a long time.
 For example:

 Taking antibiotics for more than one or two months with no success

 Having infections that other people fight off easily, such as fungal infections of the mouth or skin

 Autoimmune disease symptoms, such as aching joints, tissue destruction, and inflammation